James Baxendale (footballer, born 1992): Return to England

 On 19 December 2017, following his release from Orange County, Baxendale returned to England to join National League North side Alfreton Town.
 He went onto appear just thirteen times in the league before leaving the club at the end of the season.

 On 12 July 2018, Baxendale joined fellow National League North side Kidderminster Harriers on a short-term deal.
 In January 2019, Baxendale was loaned out to Nuneaton Borough for two months, but he was recalled in the beginning of February 2019 after playing three games for the club.
 A few days later Nuneaton Borough announced, that he had been released by Kidderminster Harriers and signed permanently for Nuneaton Borough.
 After his permanent move, he played five games but left the club on 14 March 2019, where he joined Mickleover Sports.

 On 4 June 2019, Grantham Town announced the signing of Baxendale.
 After a season at Worksop Town, Baxendale signed for Northern Premier League East Division side Sheffield in December 2021.

 In May 2022, Baxendale returned to Pontefract Collieries for a second spell.
-It was later confirmed that he would have a player/coach role.
+It was later confirmed that he would have a player-coach role.
+He left the club in August 2023 to join Armthorpe Welfare as player-manager.